Anglo-Chinese School (Independent)

 Anglo-Chinese School (Independent) (ACS(I)) is an independent Methodist secondary school in Dover, Singapore.
 Founded in 1886 by Reverend William Fitzjames Oldham, it was recognised as an International Baccalaureate World School in 2005, and has since consistently ranked among the top three schools worldwide that offer the IB Diploma Programme.

-Keeping in line with its history as a boys' school, ACS(I) provides secondary education for only boys from Years 1 to 4.
-Since 2012, ACS(I) and its affiliated school Methodist Girls' School (MGS) have partnered for an Integrated Programme, which allows ACS(I) and MGS students to skip the Singapore-Cambridge GCE Ordinary Level examinations and proceed directly to Years 5 and 6 at ACS(I) to complete the IB Diploma Programme.
+Keeping in line with its history as a boys' school, ACS(I) provides secondary education for only boys from years 1 to 4.
+Since 2012, ACS(I) and its affiliated school Methodist Girls' School (MGS) have partnered for an Integrated Programme, which allows ACS(I) and MGS students to skip the Singapore-Cambridge GCE Ordinary Level examinations and proceed directly to years 5 and 6 at ACS(I) to complete the IB Diploma Programme.

 History

 ACS was offered 'independent' status by the Ministry of Education in 1987.
 This was accepted by the ACS Board of Governors.
-In 1992, the school moved to a new campus at Dover Road.
+In 1992, the school moved from Barker Road to a new campus at Dover Road.
 The site was opened by Finance Minister Richard Hu on 1 March 1993, the 107th anniversary of the school's founding by Bishop William Fitzjames Oldham.

 ACS was founded on 1 March 1886 by Bishop William Fitzjames Oldham as an extension of the Methodist Church in Singapore.
 Its first location was a shophouse at 70 Amoy Street with a total of 13 pupils.
 Its name came from the fact that it conducted lessons in English at night and Chinese in the afternoon.
 By the following year, enrolment had increased to 104, and the school moved to Coleman Street.

 Between 1914 and 1920, led by Reverend J. S. Nagle, the school introduced regular religious services and physical education classes.
 Afternoon classes were also established for academically weaker pupils.
 In a bid to ensure continuity in school life and keep the school adequately staffed, Nagle encouraged former students, known as "old boys", to return to the school as teachers.
-To this day, the Anglo-Chinese School Old Boys' Association is a link through which old boys may keep ties with the school.

 The Anglo-Chinese Continuation School was started by the new principal, Reverend P. L. Peach, in 1925, for students who had to leave the school due to the newly imposed age limits on school-going boys by the government.
 Eventually, ACS was renamed the Oldham Methodist School.
 A secondary school was opened at Cairnhill Road.

 During the Japanese occupation of Singapore between 1942 and 1945, lessons were suspended, and the school re-opened its doors only in 1946, a year after the Japanese surrender, when the buildings at Cairnhill and Coleman Street were made safe from war damage.
 The pre-war principal, T. W. Hinch, who had been interned by the Japanese, returned to the school.
 He set up "X" and "Y" classes, each with different levels of difficulty, for students who had missed years of their education due to the Occupation.
 In September 1950, the secondary school moved from Cairnhill to Barker Road.